 Choose this option to use one of the well-known code style guidelines.
 Select one of the following standards from the list.

 Note: each code style affects only the certain items of base settings and leaves the rest unchanged.

 The following styles are applicable for braces placement only:

 Tabs and Indents

-If this checkbox is not selected, CLion will delete the tab characters and spaces.
+If this checkbox is cleared, CLion will delete the tab characters and spaces.

 In this field, type the indent of the visibility keywords (public, protected, etc).

 In this tab, customize the code style options, which CLion will apply on reformatting the source code.
-The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, etc.) The right-hand pane shows preview.
+The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, and so on) The right-hand pane shows the preview.